MicrosoftDocs/Hololens/hololens/hololens2-new-user-optimize.md

 # HoloLens 2 new user best practices

 Often times organizations have many devices and lots of different people who use those devices.
-When people are looking to use a HoloLens 2 device they often want to get straight to their app.
-This can sometimes be hindered by having to do additional set up.
-In this article we'll cover the best ways to reduce set up time, best practices, and cover variations in logging into a device.
+When people are looking to use a HoloLens 2 device, they often want to get straight to their app.
+This can sometimes be hindered by having to do additional setup.
+In this article we will cover the best ways to reduce set up time, best practices, and cover variations in logging into a device.

 ## Best practices